Executive Cyber Security Awareness Training Course

 Participants attending this course will

-- Understand basic concepts of security, IT security and secure coding
+- Understand basic concepts of security, IT security, and secure coding

-- Understand the requirements of secure communication
+- Grasp the requirements of secure communication

-- Learn about network attacks and defenses at different OSI layers
+- Learn about network attacks and defenses across different OSI layers

 - Understand essential security protocols

-- Understand some recent attacks against cryptosystems
+- Comprehend recent attacks against cryptosystems

-- Get information about some recent related vulnerabilities
+- Gain information on recent related vulnerabilities

 - Understand security concepts of Web services